MSc Computer Science (conversion)Find a programme

 - Web Technologies

-You must complete a project that involves researching, planning and implementing a major piece of work.
-The project must contain a significant scientific or technical component and/or a software development component.
+You will also complete a project that involves researching, planning and implementing a major piece of work, and containing a significant scientific or technical component or a software development component.
 It is usually submitted in September.

 See international equivalent qualifications on the International Office website.